rdupplaw/gilded-rose-js-jest/README.md

 I would redesign the `Shop.prototype.updateQuality()` method to just call `item.updateQuality()` for each item held in the shop.
 The items themselves should contain the logic for updating their own `quality` and `sellIn`, through their own `updateQuality()` method.

-This could be achieved by putting an `updateQuality()` method in the `Item` class, containing the logic currently in `Shop.prototype._updateItem()`.
-For the special items like aged brie, there could be a subclass which implements its own specialised version of `updateQuality()`, containing the logic currently in `Shop.prototype._updateAgedBrie()`.
+This could be achieved by putting an `updateQuality()` method in the `Item` class, containing some of the logic currently in `Shop`.
+For the special items like aged brie, there could be a subclass which implements its own specialised version of `updateQuality()`.

 I didn't do it this way because the rules of the kata forbid modifying the `Item` class.